GOI17/docker-hello-world/README.md

 # docker-hello-world
-This Repository is only practice, applying CI/CD with GithubActions and Docker
+This Repository is only for practice, applying CI/CD with GithubActions and Docker